 Advising and Support

 The Institute offers a variety of resources for advising and personal support.
 Students are free to choose the resource that appears to be most helpful, and support is available in many forms, including walk-in conversations as well as scheduled appointments, and with goals ranging from information dissemination to skilled psychotherapy.

 All students have an academic advisor.
-The Office of Undergraduate Advising and Academic Programming assigns advisors to freshmen.
+The Office of the First Year assigns advisors to first-year undergraduate students.
 Academic departments assign faculty advisors to students who have declared a major.
 In addition, there are faculty undergraduate and graduate officers in each academic department, as well as academic administrators who consult with students about their academic programs.